MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-configure-policy-settings.md

 ## Configure the system to hide blue screens

 Bugchecks on the system (Blue Screen or BSOD) can happen for many reasons.
-For IoT devices it is important to hide these errors if they occur.
+For IoT devices, it's important to hide these errors if they occur.
 The system can still collect a memory dump for debugging, but the user experience should avoid showing the bugcheck error screen itself.
 You can configure the system to replace "blue screen" with a blank screen for OS errors.

 1. Open Registry Editor on the IoT device and navigate to HKLM\SYSTEM\CurrentControlSet\Control\CrashControl
 2. Add a new registry value named DisplayDisabled as DWORD (32-bit) type with a value of 1.